molo17inc/gluesync-bootstrapper/README.md

 # Gluesync Bootstrapper

-Gluesync Bootstrapper is a configuration tool for setting up database schema mappings between source and target systems.
+Gluesync Bootstrapper is a configuration tool for setting up database schema mappings between source and target systems in an automated way, bypassing the need to manually configure entities in the Gluesync CoreHub Web UI.
 It allows you to define table structures, column mappings, and connection properties using YAML configuration files, enabling precise control over how data is transferred and transformed across different database systems.

 ## Features